-Asbestos - Wikipedia Asbestos or asbestus[1] ( æsˈbɛstəs, æz -, - tɒs ass-BES-təs, az-, -toss) [2] is a group of naturally occurring, fibrous silicate minerals that were used for thousands of years to create flexible fire-resistant objects, such as fireproof fabrics, but are now known to be toxic and carcinogenic
+Asbestos - Wikipedia Asbestos or asbestus[1] ( æsˈbɛstəs, æz -, - tɒs ass-BES-təs, az-, -toss) [2] is a group of naturally occurring, fibrous silicate minerals that have been used for thousands of years to create flexible fire-resistant objects, such as fireproof fabrics It is toxic and carcinogenic

 Asbestos Exposure and Cancer Risk Fact Sheet - NCI A fact sheet about asbestos, the health hazards of asbestos exposure (including mesothelioma), and who's at risk for an asbestos-related disease Also presented are resources for information related to asbestos exposure and programs to help exposed individuals